Angels star Ohtani out at least 3 weeks with elbow sprain

 “Some of the guys just were in awe of the power display,” Twins manager Paul Molitor said.
 “We got a glimpse of both his offensive and pitching prowess when we were out there.
 I wish him well.
 I think guys like that and stories like that are really good for the game.
 Hopefully it’s not a long-term deal.”

 Eppler said if the Angels only viewed Ohtani as a hitter, he’d probably be able to keep playing with such an injury.
-The Angels are paying a $20 million posting fee to Ohtani’s previous club in Japan, the Nippon Ham Fighters, for the right to sign him.
+The Angels paid a $20 million posting fee to Ohtani’s previous club in Japan, the Nippon Ham Fighters, for the right to sign him.

 “But that’s not his circumstance, and that’s not how we want to utilize the player,” Eppler said.
 “It was determined that any unique swing or variability could impose some small percentage increase in risk, so that’s why we’re going to give it the three-week time period right now.”